 The best way to explore Birmingham is on foot as the majority of the city centre is now pedestrianised and the canals make for attractive walkways.
 The most popular form of transport used in Birmingham and the West Midlands area are buses.
 There is no central bus station, but a bus stop can be found on almost every corner.
 Single fares, travel cards, and day tickets are available for unlimited travel for a day.
 An exact fare is required if paying by cash but cashless travel is also an option.

 Black cabs can be hailed in the street or reached at

 rail connections to destinations throughout the UK.
 For coach

 transfers to other major towns and cities, National Express is a

 good bet.
 Mobile app based taxi services, like Uber, are also

-Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2021 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.